zinked/zinked.github.io/index.markdown

     <img src="files/portrait.jpg" />
   </div>
   <div class="column">
-    I am a political economist studying social exclusion and currently employed as a Post-Doc at the <a href="https://www.economics.ku.dk/">Department of Economics, University of Copenhagen</a>. <br>
+    I am a political economist studying social exclusion and currently employed as a Post-Doc at the <a href="https://www.economics.ku.dk/">Department of Economics, University of Copenhagen</a>.
+I am visiting Stanford University for the Fall 2025. <br>
-    My PhD was centered on the political economy of social exclusion, with case studies in Tunisia, Tanzania, and Denmark.
+    My PhD was on the political economy of social exclusion, with case studies in Tunisia, Tanzania, and Denmark.
-	I have worked with Danish register data, collected my own survey data, web-scraped and analyzed text data.
 	As a post-doc, I have since successfully developed this research, in an interdisciplinary approach with political scientists and psychologists, to study the social and economic integration of Ukrainian refugees in Denmark.
 	In the future, I want to continue to contribute to a better understanding of the social fabric of our societies, with a focus on immigrant integration in Denmark.